starphillips/BristolOpenData/docs/implementation.md

   <tr>
     <td> Error 1:10 </td>
     <td> 'getLocation' is defined but never used.  (no-unused-vars) </td>
-    <td> The function 'getLocation' is provided as a library function and is used elsewhere. </td>
+    <td> The function 'getLocation' is provided as a library function and is called on other pages of our application. </td>
   </tr>

   <tr>
     <td> Error 2:3, 7:9, 8:9 </td>
     <td> 'navigator' is not defined.  (no-undef) </td>
-    <td> The navigator object is provided in the web browser. </td>
+    <td> The navigator object is provided in the web browser to access browser-specific features, i.e. a user's geolocation. </td>
   </tr>

   <tr>
     <td> Error 3:15 </td>
     <td> 'console' is not defined.  (no-undef) </td>
+    <td> 'console' is a standard object provided by web browsers to log information. </td>
   </tr>

   <tr>
     <td> Error 4:15 </td>
     <td> 'error' is not defined.  (no-undef) </td>
+    <td> 'error' is used to log and display a message to request the user's location before loading map.html, so that the user can identify the centres closest to them. </td>

   </tr>

   <tr>
     <td> Error 10:13, 14:13, 21:9 </td>
     <td> 'location' is not defined.  (no-undef)</td>
+    <td> In the web browser, 'location' is a built-in object that represents the current URL.</td>
   </tr>

   <tr>
     <td>Error 19:9 </td>
     <td> 'alert' is not defined.  (no-undef)  </td>
+    <td> 'alert'  is a standard method in JavaScript used to display alert dialogs in browsers.
+This will be used to create our pop-up that requests for the users location before displaying the map. </td>
   </tr>